As bike commuters, we aren’t very demanding, but we do expect a few things to be exceptional.

-Your helmet is one thing which should always be the best, providing comfort, ventilation and great protection.
-Commuter bike helmets should also go well with your clothing, because even if you’re cycling, you have to look your best while on the job.
+Your helmet is one thing that should always be the best, providing comfort, ventilation, and great protection.
+Commuter bike helmets should also go well with your clothing because even if you’re cycling, you have to look your best while on the job.

 Lightweight, Comfortable and MIPS Equipped

 California-based Giro is one of the biggest names in cycling gear, and for good reason.
 Their designs are lightweight, comfortable, and incredibly safe.

 The Giro Caden is equipped with Giro’s ground-breaking Multi-Directional Impact Protection System (MIPS).
 This redirects energy in bumps and impacts so the shock is reduced, keeping you safe.

 Active vents in the outer shell channel cool air over the head and out of the twelve separate vents, reducing drag and cooling you at the same time.
 To top it all off, the Giro Caden features a removable visor so you can keep sun and rain out of your eyes as you prefer.